 DAVE™ is an Eclipse-based IDE by Infineon which supports development and debugging of code on XMC1000 and XMC4000 devices.
 PEmicro's Multilink debug probes and Cyclone programmers can provide sophisticated debug for these Infineon devices via the DAVE™ IDE.
 To use PEmicro's debug probes the user can simply install PEmicro's GDB Server Plug-In for ARM devices and then create a launch configuration.

 PEmicro considers the privacy of its customers' intellectual property to be of utmost importance.
 Silicon Labs' 32-bit devices feature an Authentication Access Port (AAP) as part of their security features, and for some of these devices, a debugger may have a limited time to access this port when communicating with an unsecured device.
-With that in mind, recent PROG software (v6.94) and Cyclone firmware (v10.04) releases now provide support to secure, unsecure, and mass-erase Silicon Labs devices with these debug time-sensitivities, which can help users keep their valuable data safe.
+With that in mind, PEmicro software supports secure, unsecure, and mass-erase for Silicon Labs devices with these debug time-sensitivities, which can help users keep their valuable data safe.

 Cypress’ PSoC5 line of microcontrollers are a great option for high performance at a low cost.
 The PSoC 5 provides an Error Correcting Code (ECC) feature to help detect errors in operations that manipulate the flash memory.
 The ECC peripheral can be enabled or disabled by writing to the Nonvolatile Latch (NVL).
 The advantage of disabling ECC is that each row of flash gains 32 bytes for data storage, extending the row from 256 to 288 bytes.

-PEmicro is constantly expanding its support for device security methods.
-The Cypress’ PSoC 4 Cortex-M0 processor-based microcontrollers have a few device features to prevent external flash access.
+Cypress’ PSoC 4 Cortex-M0 processor-based microcontrollers offer a few device features to prevent external flash access.
 Enabling device security features on products prevents third party sources from accessing or manipulating program code and data.
-This post aims to detail the secure and unsecure process for Cypress PSoC 4 devices.
+This article will detail fo the user the secure and unsecure process for Cypress PSoC 4 devices.

-PEmicro is pleased to announce that the Multillink and Multilink FX debug probes have added real-time SWO data capture as well as power consumption monitoring in NXP's MCUXpresso IDE 10.3 release.
+PEmicro's Multillink debug probes feature real-time SWO data capture as well as power consumption monitoring in NXP's MCUXpresso.
 SWO data capture includes high speed printf() output from running code, R/W accesses to memory and variables, interrupt execution, and more.
-The power consumption monitoring of the Multilink FX runs up to 250KSamples/S with a current detection range of 1mA to over 200mA.
+The power consumption monitoring of the Multilink FX model runs up to 250K samples/sec. with a current detection range of 1mA to over 200mA.

 PEmicro has added powerful SWO debug support to its plug-in for Eclipse-based ARM IDEs.
 Users previously had to step through code or use breakpoints and halt the device in an attempt to find bugs in their code.
 This would only provide insight into activity at one point in time.
 With SWO debug, the user can now take advantage of real-time insight into what’s going on in their device using SWO power, variables, and printf features.
 Once the device is stopped, they are able to get a broad insight into various events that occurred during execution, via ITM Trace.
 PEmicro’s SWO plug-in is available for Windows, Linux (Ubuntu), and Mac OS.